ga-wdi-exercises/prework/asking-for-help.md

 - Share what you tried
   - screenshot / code snippet / error messages
+- Identify a range of lines of code that aren't working
 - Share a link
   - Can I clone down your project, or see it in a browser?